+Genesis securitization debt

-Genesis securitization debt- On December 19, 2006, Genesis Funding Limited, or GFL, completed a securitization and issued a single class of AAA-rated G-1 floating rate notes.
+General.
+On December 19, 2006, Genesis Funding Limited, or GFL, completed a securitization and issued a single class of AAA-rated G-1 floating rate notes.
 The proceeds of the transaction were used by GFL to finance the acquisition of a portfolio of 41 aircraft.
-Following a number of sales, there are 38 aircraft in the GFL portfolio as of December 31, 2011.
+Following a number of sales, there are 38 aircraft in the GFL portfolio as of December 31, 2012.
 The primary source of payments on the notes is the lease payments on the aircraft owned by the subsidiaries of GFL.
 The notes have the benefit of a financial guaranty insurance policy issued by Financial Guaranty Insurance Company, or FGIC, which has issued a financial guaranty insurance policy to support the payment of interest when due on the notes and the payment of the outstanding principal balance of the notes on the final maturity date of the notes and, under certain other circumstances, prior thereto.

-The notes initially were rated Aaa and AAA by Moody's Investors Service, Inc., or Moody's, and Standard & Poor's Rating Services or S&P, respectively.
-This rating was based on FGIC's rating.
+The notes initially were rated Aaa and AAA by Moody's and S&P, respectively.
+This rating was based on FGIC's corporate rating.
 FGIC has suffered significant downgrades of its ratings since the issuance of the notes and is currently unrated by Moody's and S&P. As a result, Moody's and S&P have published stand-alone ratings of the G-1 notes of A3 and A-, respectively.

+Liquidity.
 Credit Agricole provides a liquidity facility in the amount of \$60.0 million, which may be drawn upon to pay expenses of GFL and its subsidiaries, senior hedge payments and interest on the notes.
-The final maturity date of the notes is December 22, 2032.